Rack railway: Abt (1882)

 The Abt system was devised by Carl Roman Abt, a Swiss locomotive engineer.
 Abt worked for Riggenbach at his works in Olten and later at his IGB rack locomotive company.
 In 1885, he founded his own civil engineering company.
 During the early 1880s, Abt worked to devise an improved rack system that overcame the limitations of the Riggenbach system.
-In particular, the Riggenbach rack was expensive to manufacture and maintain and the switches were complex.
+In particular, the Riggenbach rack was expensive to manufacture and maintain, and the switches were complex.
 In 1882, Abt designed a new rack using solid bars with vertical teeth machined into them.
 Two or three of these bars are mounted centrally between the rails, with the teeth of the pinions rotationally offset from each other to match.
 The use of multiple bars with offset teeth ensures that the pinions on the locomotive driving wheels are constantly engaged with the rack.
 The Abt system is cheaper to build than the Riggenbach because it requires a lower weight of rack over a given length.
-However the Riggenbach system exhibits greater wear resistance than the Abt.
+However, the Riggenbach system exhibits greater wear resistance than the Abt.
 The first use of the Abt system was on the Harzbahn in Germany, which opened in 1885.
-It was also used on the Diakopto-Kalavryta railway in 1885, the Snowdon Mountain Railway in Wales from 1894 to 1896 and in 1893 by the Japanese Government Railways on the section between Yokokawa and Karuizawa in the Usui Pass.
+It was also used on the Diakopto-Kalavryta railway in 1885, the Snowdon Mountain Railway in Wales in 1896 and in 1893 by the Japanese Government Railways on the section between Yokokawa and Karuizawa in the Usui Pass.
 It is used today on the Ikawa Line of the Ōigawa Railway.
 The pinion wheels can be mounted on the same axle as the rail wheels, or driven separately.
 The steam locomotives on the West Coast Wilderness Railway have separate cylinders driving the pinion wheel, as do the "X"-class locomotives on the Nilgiri Mountain Railway.

 Agudio (1884)

 The Agudio rack system was invented by Tommaso Agudio.
-Its only long-lived application was on the Sassi–Superga tramway which opened in 1884.
+Its only long-lived application was on the Sassi–Superga tramway, which opened in 1884.
 It used a vertical rack with cog wheels on each side of the central rack.
 Its unique feature, however, was that the 'locomotive' was propelled by means of an endless cable driven from an engine house at the foot of the incline.
 It was converted to use the Strub rack system in 1934.